 Cardiac rehabilitation staff will visit you, explain the program, discuss risk factors, education, and answer any questions you may have regarding the program.

 Phase II is an outpatient program and begins 1-3 weeks after you are discharged from the hospital.
 This program requires a physician referral which we can help you obtain.
 The Phase II program meets for one hour, three times per week for generally 12 weeks (36 sessions).
 Participants wear a cardiac monitor so the staff can monitor the heart's response to exercise.

 Phase III of the Cardiac Rehabilitation program is also outpatient and is a maintenance program.
 The participants no longer wear a cardiac monitor and are considered more independent.
 Participants are responsible for setting their own exercise goals and learning how to design their own exercise program.
 Participants are still under the supervision of the cardiac rehab staff.

-Participants improve the ability to function and increase their endurance while enhancing their knowledge with video, education sessions and one-on-one discussions with health professionals.
+Participants improve their ability to function and increase their endurance while enhancing their knowledge with video, education sessions and one-on-one discussions with health professionals.

 Education topics covered during the program include: